caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 #### Arrays

 An array of any type can be created by adding square brackets to the type name.
-For creating multi-level arrays, C# distinguishes between *multidimensional arrays* which are a single multidimensional data structure, and *jagged arrays*, which consists of an a one-dimensional array whose elements are themselves arrays.
+For creating multi-level arrays, C# distinguishes between *multidimensional arrays* which are a single multidimensional data structure, and *jagged arrays*, which consist of an a one-dimensional array whose elements are themselves arrays.

 ```
 // One-dimensional array